Stardate 05/17/2012 19:52

 While not knowing much about different bass playing tactics, I can hear the bass (with frets) here is fingered and tapped.
 I'm brave enough to say, that most of the bass playing isn't very basic.
 The drums here aren't anything too basic, either, going from polyrhythmic work to double kick drum beats.
 The interplay of two is of course totally critical, and it works.
 It's wrong to say there is no other instruments, because there are some vocals (there goes the "instrumental" tag, then?!), theremin, accordion, tin whistle, shakuhachi, iPhone, door, cheeks, lighter, and of course, hands, used.
 In all, the demo sounds very organic.
 Anywys, K+K-tactic's musical style is instrumental prog.

 'Imperative Movement' is pretty funky 'n' groovy, and sometimes reminds me of Tool.
 It's a pretty catchy song for drums 'n' bass stuff, with insane theremin/iPhone solo.
 Well, at least its main parts are, before all twists and turns towards the ending.
 'Random Mega Force' begins with lame growled speech (these happen between each song).
 'Random Mega Force' throws catchiness to a garbage bin, but advances with, ahem, force.
 It contains some double kick drumming and blasting for all us metal-eating/shitting folks.
 'Tacts of Life' continues more aggressive trend, and its "melodic" part is like a soundtrack to some private-eye movie.
-I'm not going to comment on the song's funky part, which sounds as compatible as carbon monoxide and human lungs.
+I'm not going to comment on the song's funky part, which sounds as compatible as carbon monoxide to human lungs.
 'After the Storm I Stare at the Sun' smells of Kyuss (especially during '...And the Circus Leaves Town' era [1995]).
 What a fine band that was!
 Well, this more camel walk paced piece feels like a fresh sea wind on bubic hair on warm, sunny day.
 And that equals to superb, if you didn't know!

 You can read the delicate song histories and opinion on the band's website, written by K+K. The whole demo is also available there for listening, as is a full live concert from 2011 with other videos.
-You can order 'Sub Specie Aeternitatis' on a cassette, but the numbered 10" vinyl edition is already sold out. - Reviewed by Lane 10-08-2011 The official K+K-tactics website: www.dboband.com/kk
+You can order 'Sub Specie Aeternitatis' on a cassette, but the numbered 10" vinyl edition is already sold out. - Reviewed by Lane 10-08-2011

 Tracklisting: 1.
 Rock'n'Roll Is not Dead (02:47), 2.
 Let It Go (02:46), 3.
 Feel Like You're too Old?
 (02:35)